Haxprox/etoken-checker/README.md

-## eToken-checker
+## eToken Agent checker

-Background bash process is watching for eToken USB serial status and makes decision for killing all processes that were authorized by the eToken.
+Background bash process is watching for eToken USB serial status and makes decision for killing all processes that were authorized by the eToken or any smart-card device.

-The script covers the next processes: VeraCrypt crypted volumes and their unmounting, OpenVPN and SSH disconnecting sessions, screenlocker xfce4 caller.
+The script covers for terminating the next processes: VeraCrypt crypted volumes and unmounting, OpenVPN and SSH disconnecting sessions, screenlocker xfce4 caller.